Combined Constrained Sampling and Reinforcement Learning for Robotic Manipulation: Introduction

-Applying model-based solvers directly to optimize robotic manipulation sequences through contact mode switches is considered challenging, in particular due to the non-linearities and complementarity structure inherent to contact dynamics \cite{2014-posa-DirectMethodTrajectorya,2024-aydinoglu-ConsensusComplementarityControl,2014-dai-WholebodyMotionPlanning,2020-toussaint-DescribingPhysicsPhysical,Grandia-RSS-24}.
-In contrast, RL has demonstrated its strength in contact-rich cases \cite{rubiks2019}, arguably due to its implicit smoothing of the underlying control problem \cite{2024-lelidec-LeveragingRandomizedSmoothing,2022-suh-BundledGradientsContact}.
-However, RL may struggle to discover manipulation strategies, especially in sparse-reward settings, arguably due to the limits of action-noise-based exploration \cite{2016-osband-DeepExplorationBootstrappeda,2025-urpi-EpistemicallyguidedForwardbackwardExploration}.
-A range of approaches have more recently been studied to \emph{combine} the strengths of model-based methods with RL, which we discuss in more detail below.
-A common approach is to use model-based solvers to generate demonstration trajectories and build on behavior cloning (BC) and imitation learning (IL) paradigms, as well as combinations of BC with RL and offline RL \cite{2023-grandesso-CactoContinuousActorcritic, liu2025opt2skill, 2023-dalal-ImitatingTaskMotion}.
+Non-prehensile manipulation is a core open challenge in robotics, where the aim are general skills to create the necessary contacts to achieve any goal \cite{1985-mason-MechanicsManipulation}.
+Applying model-based solvers directly to optimize robotic manipulation sequences through contact mode switches is considered challenging, in particular due to the non-linearities and the complementarity structure inherent to contact dynamics, implying a basic discontinuity in controllability over the object when creating and breaking contacts \cite{2014-posa-DirectMethodTrajectorya,2024-aydinoglu-ConsensusComplementarityControl,2014-dai-WholebodyMotionPlanning,2020-toussaint-DescribingPhysicsPhysical,Grandia-RSS-24}.
+Reinforcement Learning (RL) has demonstrated its strength in contact-rich cases \cite{rubiks2019}, arguably due to its implicit smoothing of these underlying discontinuities \cite{2024-lelidec-LeveragingRandomizedSmoothing,2022-suh-BundledGradientsContact}.
+However, RL still faces a severe exploration problem, since the relevant interaction modes often require reaching rare contact states before receiving informative reward~\cite{2016-osband-DeepExplorationBootstrappeda,2025-urpi-EpistemicallyguidedForwardbackwardExploration}.

-Our approach is related, but we treat dynamics as a black box and need to fall back on zero-order optimization methods \cite{2025-jordana-IntroductionZeroOrderOptimization} when generating open-loop demonstration trajectories.
-However, we found that an effective alternative to direct BC from trajectory demonstrations is to guide the \emph{state visitation distribution} of RL using constrained state sampling and, if available, trajectory data.
-Note that in standard goal-conditional RL formulations \cite{2017-andrychowicz-HindsightExperienceReplay}, the prior distribution $p_0(s,g)$ over start/goal pairs is assumed given, and drawing samples is considered trivial.
-This is not the case when dealing with physics: Sampling physically feasible states is a non-convex problem involving collision, contact, and force constraints.
-Conversely, using such non-trivial samples to guide RL is a powerful approach to integrate first principles.

-We first formalize our approach in terms of a novel problem formulation, \emph{Constrained Goal-directed MDPs}, which augments a standard MDP with a model-based differentiable constraint formulation that implicitly defines $p_0(s,g)$ and thereby provides leverage to guide RL.
-Using efficient constraint sampling methods and zero-order optimization we can generate both, data of constraint samples, as well as open-loop trajectories between random start/goals.
-Based on this, our core contribution are various methods to guide RL, using trajectory samples, projected interpolation, scheduling, and optionally BC.
-We integrate and compare these approaches in our \emph{Sample-Guided RL} framework.